cadia-lvl/metawave/README.md

 **Using Ivona**
 To use Ivona as a known dataset, an index file, `line_index.tsv` has to be generated and available in the root directory of the dataset.
 Each line has `<text_fname> \t <audio_fname> \t <reader_id>`.
 In this case, the reader id references the 3 different sets in Ivona.
 Otherwise an index file can be generated anyway is needed and run using `custom_run`

-## Metawave as a package
-Metawave comes with some nice utils that can be directly imported. to use metwave as a package install it via pip by cloning this repository, and inside the base metawave directory do `pip install .`